davidsneighbour/kollitsch.dev/README.md

  comments: false
 ```

-The following frontmatter parameters exist to fine tune the layouts and theme options:
+The following front matter parameters exist to fine-tune the layouts and theme options:

-- *comments* - set to false to disable comment form(s) and display (default: true)
+- `comments` - set to false to turn off comment forms and display (default: true)
-- *showdate* - set to false to disable date per post display (default: true)
+- `showdate` - set to false to turn off date per post display (default: true)

 # License

 The content of this project itself is licensed under the [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/), and the underlying source code used to format and display that content is licensed under the [MIT License](LICENSE-MIT.md).

 White this repository is available publicly, all `content` is subject to copyright and may not be re-used or copied into other website projects.
-The `content` is obviously everything in the `content` folder.
+The `content` is everything in the `content` folder or documentation.
 Other parts of this project like `assets` and `layouts` are available for educational uses and can be used.
-The theme in it's full may not be reused, but studied and parts reused.
+The theme in its full may not be reused, but studied and parts reused.

-Long story short: go and create something by yourself and if you want to know how I did realise a feature feel free to have a look.
+Long story short: go and create something by yourself and if you want to know how a feature on this website was realised feel free to have a look.